top of page

 Many people tell me they are addicted to sugar, but this is rarely the case.
 What often happens is your body is signaling that it needs more energy or nutrients.

-For example, if you skip meals or eat very little, your blood sugar drops, and your body seeks quick energy sources like sweets.
+For example, if you skip meals or eat very little, your blood sugar drops.
+Your body seeks quick energy sources like sweets.

 Instead of fighting cravings, focus on eating enough food that includes protein, healthy fats, and fibre.
 This helps stabilise blood sugar and reduces the urge to binge on sugar.